cmillani/cmillani.github.io/_posts/2022-02-12-terraforming-home-assistant.markdown

   failed_when: '"status: done" not in cinitres.stdout'
 ```

+Well, packages are installing!

 # Finally, restoring

-With a newly created HomeAssistant instance, I now need to restore backup somehow.
-There is a [`cli` tool](https://www.home-assistant.io/common-tasks/os/#creating-backup-using-the-home-assistant-command-line-interface) that handles that, so I went in this direction.
-Once again, I run into some timing problems: I needed to wait until _homeassistant_ started before trying to restore.
-CLI command `backups` failed saying a needed container was not running, so my solution was to repeat that command until I received a status code _0_, and then restored backup:
+Well, from creating the VM to a running service I was able to automate using _Terraform_ and _Ansible_, the last step to provide the whole deal was restoring the backup.
+Running the `ha backups` scripts I defined above immediatelly gave me an error: the services for home assistant were not up yet.
+My simple solution was to run the same script until I received a status code _0_, and only then restoring.
+The following was added:

 > Important, I needed to wait before copying the backup too, or else _supervisor_ would detect the _backup_ folder and fail startup